 Because Belgians are known for being reserved and conservative, they may come across as being distant or disinterested, to begin with.
 They tend to be formal and closed when meeting people for the first time; therefore, it’s not common to discuss personal matters, or at least during the first date.
 With access to an array of Belgian foods and gourmet restaurants, local cuisine is a great talking point, however.
 And chances are they will know a lot about food.
 Conversations are generally softly-spoken and calm; many online forums even talk about the ‘gentle’ nature of Belgian people.

 Women in Belgium are typically independent and happy to pay their way, therefore splitting the check is not a taboo.
 In fact, in this progressive nation, women are generally socially and economically empowered; enjoying good wage equality and employment conditions.
 As a result, men and women are seen as equals.

 Acts of chivalry

-That said, Belgian women still appreciate chivalry and value politeness; therefore, taking a small gift such as flowers or wine to a date will win you points.
+That said, Belgian women still appreciate chivalry and value politeness; therefore, bringing a small gift such as flowers or wine for your date will certainly win you points.
 However, don’t make this too flashy, because Belgian culture is typically modest and people don’t expect lavish gestures.
 And by no means give her chrysanthemums, as they symbolize death in Belgium!
 Read more about the meaning of certain flowers around the world.

 Moving into a relationship